textpattern/textpattern.github.io/development/database-schema-reference.md

   Column        Type           Description
   ------------- -------------- ------------------------------------------------
-  id            integer        Unique auto-incremented ID of this file filename      varchar(255)   Name of the file as stored on the harddisk title         varchar(255)   Title given to this file for display purposes category      varchar(64)    Name of the category associated with this file permissions   varchar(32)    (reserved for future use)
+  id            integer        Unique auto-incremented ID of this file filename      varchar(255)   Name of the file as stored on the hard disk title         varchar(255)   Title given to this file for display purposes category      varchar(64)    Name of the category associated with this file permissions   varchar(32)    (reserved for future use)